Aviation training executives are impressed by college facilitiesPublished: November 25, 2019

 Principal Graham Guest, and deputy principal Janet Stephens, led the guests around the college’s virtual and augmented reality suite, before introducing them to aviation engineering students and staff.

-Telford College is running the only aviation engineering courses in the Midlands, in collaboration with a number of organisations including RAF Cosford, the ASP, and Pennant International.
+Telford College is running an Aviation course, in collaboration with a number of organisations including RAF Cosford, the ASP, and Pennant International.

 Mr Guest said: “Pennant International are a key partner in our aviation project, and will be taking the lead on the aviation academy as it continues to take shape in the coming months.

 “Philip and John met with both students and staff and said they were impressed by the college facilities.”

 He added: “The need for a new approach to aviation skills has grown out of a realisation that the aviation industry in the UK is facing strong growth, both in a civil and defence capacity.

 “We need to develop talent for a growing industry by engaging individuals, businesses, trainers, educators, and government to ensure people with the right skills are available for the right jobs.”

 Pennant International Limited was established over 60 years ago and operates worldwide, with offices in Europe, North America and Australasia.